Do it yourself printed circuit boards or DIY PCB is possible in 3 different ways:

 Learn How To Create Circuit Boards

-For those of you who are committed to taking action and really learn this stuff I recommend taking my course: Learn To Create Circuit Boards In A Simple, Hands-On And Fun Way.
-It teaches you everything you need to know.
-Check it out!
+For those of you who are committed to taking action and really learn this stuff, I cannot recommend highly enough taking my eCourse.
+It will teach you the EXACT steps you need to take to make your own circuit boards on a budget.